spogburn/spogburn.github.io/content-strategy.md

 ### IV.
 Implementation

-I implemented the content strategy in early 2021 and have been publishing the newsletter weekly since.
-The content that is signed by Stephanie is the content I write.
+I implemented a weekly content strategy process that involved sessions to brainstorm new topics, a writing session, an editing session, and a review process to catch any issues and get feedback.
+My writing partner and I also crafted evergreen newsletters and documented a replicable publishing process to handle unexpected absences.